mdlubom/Redesa_Newsletter/README.md

 * This is a Newsletter for Redisa that I built during my internship with Hero Digital.
 ### How do I get set up? ###

-* Clone or download the repository to your local computer and one can view this emailer with whatever Email Client they have.
+* Clone or download the repository to your local computer and one can view this emailer with whatever Email Client you have.
 ### Who do I talk to? ###

 * Repo owner is me and my email address is mdlubom@gmail.com
-* If one is interested in taking part in justPlay competetions they can visit http://www.justplay.co.za